(1)%20copy%205_edited_edited.png)

 ABOUT CHRISTINE

-As a professional musical theatre performer, Christine has always been a storyteller.
+With a background as a professional musical theatre performer, Christine has always been a storyteller.
 Her stage credits include the 1999 – 2001 national tour of The Sound of Music, starring Lisa McCune, John Waters and Bert Newton, and the Australian productions of The Wizard of Oz and Anything Goes.

 In 2016, Christine wrote and produced her own one-woman show, Places I Have Been, which premiered to a sold-out audience at the Kew Court House and inspired her to write her memoir.

-When Christine's not writing she can usually be found enjoying a coffee at her local cafe, meditating, watching K-dramas with her cat Darcy by her side, or planning her future travels.
+Christine is currently completing a Master of Arts in Writing and Literature at Deakin University.
+When she's not writing, she can usually be found enjoying a coffee at her local cafe, meditating at the park or watching K-dramas with her cat, Darcy, by her side.

 Photo by Ksenia Belova Photography